codewitch-honey-crisis/gfx/docs/fonts.md

 const vlw_font& georgia = Georgia_24pt;
 // georgia now contains the font
 ```
-Storing in RAM is the same as reading from a file except you use a `buffer_stream` instead of a file_stream, and point it to the VLW you loaded from a file into memory.
+Storing in RAM is the same as reading from a file except you use a `buffer_stream` instead of a `file_stream`, and point it to the VLW you loaded from a file into memory.

 <a name="4.3.3"></a>